noobiecoder1942/Uber-Supply-Demand-Gap-Analysis/README.md

 Note: Only the trips to and from the airport are being considered.

 1. Visually identify the most pressing problems for Uber.
-Hint: Create plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identify the most problematic types of requests (city to airport / airport to city etc.) and the time slots (early mornings, late evenings etc.) using plots
+Create plots to visualise the frequency of requests that get cancelled or show 'no cars available'; identify the most problematic types of requests (city to airport / airport to city etc.) and the time slots (early mornings, late evenings etc.) using plots.
 2. Find out the gap between supply and demand and show the same using plots.
-Find the time slots when the highest gap exists
-Find the types of requests (city-airport or airport-city) for which the gap is the most severe in the identified time slots
+Find the time slots when the highest gap exists.
+Find the types of requests (city-airport or airport-city) for which the gap is the most severe in the identified time slots.
 3. What do you think is the reason for this issue for the supply-demand gap?
-Write the answer in less than 100 words.
-You may accompany the write-up with plot(s).
 4. Recommend some ways to resolve the supply-demand gap.